-Alternatively, you can also take your Christmas tree to the listed council parks and open spaces up until 30 January 2021, or to selected recycling centres.
+Alternatively, you can also take your Christmas tree to the listed council parks and open spaces up until 29th January 2022, or to selected reuse and recycling centres.

 Collections from the home can be booked by appointment, or if you pay for garden waste service you can put it in your green bin.

 Otherwise, local collection points will be an option until 10th Jan.

 Unknown – no information could be found on their website.

 Trees will be collected from your home from 4th Jan to 15th Jan on your rubbish and recycling day.
 Put your tree out on the front boundary of your property by 7am, with all decorations removed.

 People living in flats, put the trees next to the communal bins.